eternagame/OpenKnotAIDesignData/README.md

 - More data, focused on sequences that largely drop out of conventional protocol through a dial-out PCR strategy, are coming in, expected later in August.

-## Data description

-The data are in CSV format similar to the Kaggle Ribonanza competition, with the following fields:

-- `id` - (string) An arbitrary identifier, typically including tags to define which of 17 secondary structure puzzles (e.g., `W01` for week 1), internal ID from the designer, and some information on how the sequence was padded on 5’ and 3’ ends.
-- `sequence` - (string) Describes the RNA sequence, a string of `A`, `C`, `G`, and `U`.
-Includes 5’ and 3’ pad sequences used to aid experimental characterization.
-- `experiment_type` - (string) Description of the type of chemical mapping experiment that was used to generate each profile (currently only `2A3_MaP`, a SHAPE experimental method).
-- `dataset_name` - (string) arbitrary name of high throughput sequencing dataset from which the reactivity profile was extracted.
-- `reads` - (integer) Number of reads in the high throughput sequencing experiment that were assigned to the RNA sequence, and whose mutations were tabulated to compile the reactivity profile.
-- `signal_to_noise` - (float) Signal/noise value for the profile, defined as mean(measurement value over probed positions)/mean( statistical error in measurement value over probed positions).
-Probed positions are those positions that are not `null` in `reactivity` or `reactivity_error`, that have non-zero `reactivity_error`; the very first and last such position in any given profile are also dropped for calculating signal_to_noise.
-(These values do not need to be predicted in this competition.)
-- `SN_filter` - (Boolean) 0 or 1 depending on whether the profile has `signal_to_noise`> 1.00 and `reads`> 100.
-A filter used in Ribonanza to define a ‘reasonable’ level of signal/noise.
-- `round` - (integer) which round of the Eterna Pseudoknot 17 benchmark study (1 or 2).
-Field added in v2.0.0.
-- `puzzle` - (string) which of the 17 puzzles the design was submitted for (e.g., `W01`).
-Field added in v1.1.0.
-- `method` - (string) which design method was used for the sequence (e.g., `Eterna`).
-Field added in v1.1.0.
-- `target_openknot_score` - (float) number between 0 and 100 that scores percentage agreement between design’s SHAPE reactivity profile and the target structure.
-Target unpaired residues are counted as correct if their reactivity is greater than 0.125; target paired residues should have reactivity less than 0.25.
-A second subscore is computed over just residues in targeted ‘crossed’ pairs [those pairs (`i,j`) where there is at least one other pair (`m,n`) with `m<i<n<j` or `i<m<j<n`]; the two scores are then averaged to give the final score.
-For both subscores, only computed over residues corresponding to the submitted design, not flanking padded regions added to aid experiments.
-Field added in v1.1.0.
-- `sub_start` - (integer) position in full sequence at which the submitted design starts.
-Field added in v1.1.0.
-- `sub_end` - (integer) position in full sequence at which the submitted design ends.
-Field added in v1.1.0. ref_structure - (string) target secondary structure in dot-bracket notation, same length as full sequence (includes pads).
-Field added in v1.1.0.
-- `design_length` - (integer) length of just the designed sequence, without padding or barcodes added to enable experimental characterization.
-Field added in v4.2.0.
-- `design_sequence` -  just the designed sequence, without padding or barcodes added to enable experimental characterization.
-Field added in v4.2.0.
-- `target_structure` - target secondary structure in dot-bracket notation which the design should match
-- `RNet_structure` - predicted secondary structure from RibonanzaNet (RNet).
-Field added in v4.2.0.
-- `RNet_F1` - harmonic mean of precision and recall of base pairs for `RNet_structure` compared to `target_structure`.
-Field added in v4.2.0.
-- `RNet-F1_crossed_pair` - harmonic mean of precision and recall of just crossed base pairs for `RNet_structure` compared to `target_structure`.
-Crossed pairs are those pairs (` i,j `) where there is at least one other pair (` m,n `) with `m<i<n<j` or `i<m<j<n`.
-Field added in v4.2.0.
-- `reactivity_0001`, `reactivity_0002`,… - (float) An array of floating point numbers, should have the same length as the RNA sequence, which defines the reactivity profile for the RNA.
-Several positions near the beginning and end of the sequence cannot be probed due to technical reasons, and their reactivity values are `null`.
-The values should be greater than or equal to zero, but due to experimental errors can become negative.
-The values are normalized so that the 90th percentile value within the larger dataset is 1.0.
-- `reactivity_error_0001`, `reactivity_error_0002`,… - (float) An array of floating point numbers, should have the same length as the corresponding `reactivity_*` columns, calculated errors in experimental values obtained in reactivity derived from counting statistics in the high-throughput sequencing experiment.